jacksonb-cs/Bloodweb-Pathfinder/README.md

 # Bloodweb Pathfinder
-Unofficial companion Android app for Dead by Daylight, an asymmetric survival-horror game by Behavior Interactive Inc. Developed in Kotlin for a course in mobile programming at the University of Arkansas.
+Unofficial companion app for Dead by Daylight, an asymmetric survival-horror game by Behavior Interactive Inc. Developed in Kotlin for Android in partial fulfillment of a course in mobile programming at the University of Arkansas.

 ## Problem